sevalk/BagADT/README.md

 # BagADT

-The-Bag-ADT Bag data structures The Bag ADT
+data structures The Bag ADT

 Write an implementation for data structure Bag as a Java class, which is similar to a set, but it may contain several instances of the same member.
 For example, {'to', 'be', 'or', 'not', 'to', 'be'} is a bag of words, which is equal to {'be', 'be', 'not', 'or', 'to', 'to'} (since order of members is insignificant), but is unequal to {'be', 'not', 'or', 'to'} (since the number of instances is significant).
 Adding a member increases the number of instances in the bag by one and removing a member decreases the number of instances in the bag by one.
 The member is deleted from the bag when it has no instances.